Emanuel-de-Jong/IIDX-DP-Trainer/README.md

 - Last change: 28.08.19
 - Activity status: Ended
 - Reason activity status: It doesn't have all the features I'd like but it's close enough and I have more important things to work on
-- Completion status:
+- Completion status: 90%
-- Useable:
+- Useable: Yes
-- Reason useability:
 - Main features included:
+       - Core gameplay
+       - Setting saving
+       - High configurability
 - Main features missing:
+       - Controller support
+       - Repeating patterns

 ## Screenshots